Andrade El Idolo: Los Ingobernables (2014–2015)

+La Sombra formed a partnership with Rush and began working as a rúdo; the two refused to acknowledge themselves as such, referring to themselves as técnicos diferentes ("a different kind of good guy").
+On June 6, 2014, with help from Rush and La Máscara, La Sombra, defending his NWA World Historic Middleweight Championship, defeated Volador Jr. to win the NWA World Historic Welterweight Championship.
+The trio was eventually named Los Ingobernables ("The Ungovernables").
+He lost the title in a rematch on August 1 at Juicio Final ("Final Judgment").
+After losing to Guerrero in the finals of the Universal Championship tournament on August 29, he failed to regain the title on October 6.
+After co-winning a torneo cibernetico with Bucanero on March 1, 2015, they fought for the vacant NWA World Light Heavyweight Championship the following week, which Bucanero won.
+On May 1, La Sombra won the Reyes del Aire.

-On July 21, La Sombra and Rush were involved in an incident in Guadalajara, where they attacked fans who were throwing beers at them during a match.
-The following day, Jalisco's Boxing and Wrestling Commission suspended the two from wrestling in the state for three months.
-While the commission only suspended them from wrestling in Jalisco, CMLL decided to pull both La Sombra and Rush from their Super Viernes show three days later.
-CMLL did not offer an official explanation for the change.
-Over the summer of 2015 Los Ingobernables started to wrestle against tecnico teams instead of generally facing rudo teams as they had been up to that point.
-By August 2015, Los Ingobernables found themselves facing off against Atlantis on multiple occasions, often with La Sombra going out of his way to attack Atlantis, tearing Atlantis' mask apart during matches to show his disdain for the veteran tecnico.
-On August 31, La Sombra lost the NWA World Historic Middleweight Championship to Último Guerrero, ending his two and a half year reign.
-In the main event of the CMLL 82nd Anniversary Show on September 18, 2015, La Sombra, the winner of the main event of the 80th Anniversary, put his mask on the line against the winner of the main event of the 81st Anniversary Show, Atlantis.
-Atlantis won the Lucha de Apuestas match and, as a result, La Sombra was forced to unmask and reveal his real name.
-In early November, La Sombra and Rush began having issues with each other, which led to a match between the two on November 13, where Rush was victorious.
-After the match, which turned out to be La Sombra's final with CMLL, the two founding members of Los Ingobernables made peace with each other.
+On July 21, La Sombra and Rush were involved in an incident in Guadalajara, where the two attacked fans who were throwing beers at them during a match.
+The next day, Jalisco's Boxing and Wrestling Commission suspended them from wrestling in the state for three months, followed by CMLL pulling them from Super Viernes three days later without an official explanation.
+By August, Los Ingobernables faced off against Atlantis on multiple occasions, with La Sombra targeting Atlantis and tearing his mask apart.
+On August 31, he lost the NWA World Historic Middleweight Championship after two-and-a-half years to Guerrero.
+In the main event of the CMLL 82nd Anniversary Show on September 18, La Sombra lost his mask to Atlantis in a Lucha de Apuestas, thus forcing him to unmask and reveal his real name.
+Tensions between La Sombra and Rush led to a match between the two on November 13, which Rush won.
+After the match, which turned out to be La Sombra's last with CMLL, the two founding Los Ingobernables members made peace with each other.